 Classic Main Street

 - Apply for entry and complete three years of Aspiring Main Street training.
 This level was previously known as Boot Camp.
 Annual fees are based on population.
-This level focuses on providing three years of technical assistance to programs in their formative years.
-Acceptance at this level allows communities to participate in training, community assessment and receive local capacity building support.
-After three years, these communities are designated as Classic Main Streets.
+This level provides three years of technical assistance to programs in their formative years.
+Acceptance allows communities to participate in training, community assessment and receive local capacity building support.
+After three years, participants become Classic Main Streets.

-Greater benefits available at this level include award program eligibility, use of the National Main Street Center logo, quarterly trainings, executive director training, access to technical resources, eligibility for national conference scholarships, use of state impact reporting system, and annual organizational visits.
+Greater benefits available at this level include use of the National Main Street Center logo, quarterly trainings, executive director training, access to technical resources, eligibility for national conference scholarships, use of state impact reporting system, and annual organizational visits.

 The community's application must describe the downtown area, historical identity, goals, readiness, support and funding commitments.